 I still love seeing the look on the groom’s face when he sees his bride enter for the first time.

 The bride wears a stunning sheath by Carolina Herrera.

 After the ceremony, the guests gathered on the front lawn for al fresco cocktail hour.

-Also, the crisp neutral palette is balanced by live greenery ceiling installations.
+The crisp neutral palette is balanced by live greenery ceiling installations, for example.

-I loved how the cake table linen turned out, with its custom printed fabric top to match the cake designed by Nine Cakes.
+I love how the cake table linen turned out.
+A custom printed fabric top matches the cake designed by Nine Cakes.

-Dancing and late night food is served in the lounge/ballroom after a sunset dinner.
-We like to hide as much as the band chords and stands as much as possible.
-Because, you can often see them in the first dance photos.
-One of our favorite ways to do this is by using a stage partition.
+After a big dinner, we like to get guests up and our of their seats.
+So, guests move into the ballroom for dancing and late night food.
+Because, you can often see a lot of the band’s chords and equipment in the first dance photos, we like to hide as much as we can.
+So, our favorite way to do this is by using a stage partition.
 Sometimes this is done with florals or greenery, but often with fabric.
-Here, this stage partition features more custom printed fabric in our after party color palette.
+Here, the stage partition features more custom printed fabric in our after party color palette.